rionmonster/Glyphfriend/src/Glyphfriend.Packager/README.md

 # Glyphfriend.Packager
 ======

 This project is console application which is responsible for generating a binary file containing all of the supported glyphs for the project.
-Both of the extension projects, [Glyphfriend.VS2015](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2015) and [Glyphfriend.VS2017](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2017) have a built dependency on it, which ensures that the binary file will be available prior to those projects being built.
+All of the extension projects, [Glyphfriend](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2015), [Glyphfriend 2017](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2017), and [Glyphfriend 2019](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2019) have a built dependency on it, which ensures that the binary file will be available prior to those projects being built.

 ## What this project does?